 It’s the weekend, and it’s time to Netflix and chill.
 But suddenly, the room is more humid than usual.
 And then my brows start to trickle with sweat.
 Yes, summer is here, and I’m feeling the heat.

-On average, summer starts in June, lasting until August.
+On average, summer starts in June and lasts until August.
 However, last 2021, NOAA recorded the hottest summer at 74 degrees Fahrenheit (2 degrees more than average).
 So with summer just around the corner, it’s about time to put the air conditioning unit to use once again.

 For most, the ideal air conditioner temperature should be around 72 to 78 degrees.

 But using an AC would mean increasing my budget for electricity.
 So, how do I stay comfortable from the sweltering heat without breaking the bank?